ReGround: Improving Textual and Spatial Grounding at No Cost: Experiments

 \subsection{Datasets}

-\paragraph{\textbf{MS-COCO.}} The validation set of the MS-COCO-2017 dataset~\cite{lin2014mscoco} consists of 5,000 image-annotation pairs, each of which includes the $xy$-coordinate of each bounding box and the corresponding object category.
-As GLIGEN~\cite{li2023gligen} is trained to handle a maximum of 30 bounding boxes per image, we exclude pairs that include more than 30 bounding boxes and with no bounding boxes, resulting in a total of 4,952 images.
-We also use the the validation set of the MS-COCO-2014 dataset~\cite{lin2014mscoco}, in which we randomly sample 5,000 pairs for evaluation.
+\paragraph{\textbf{MS-COCO.}} We use the validations sets of both MS-COCO-2014 and MS-COCO-2017 datasets~\cite{lin2014mscoco}.
+Each dataset provides image-captions pairs and the $xy$-coordinates of bounding boxes along with their corresponding object categories.

-\paragraph{\textbf{NSR-1K-GPT.}} The \textit{Numerical and Spatial Reasoning (NSR-1K)} benchmark, introduced by Feng \textit{et al.}~\cite{feng2023layoutgpt}, is a collection of layout-caption pairs designed to assess the numerical and spatial reasoning capabilities of image generation methodologies.
-The object labels and bounding boxes are from COCO~\cite{lin2014mscoco}, while the captions are newly annotated based on the spatial relationships and numerical properties of objects.
-NSR-1K consists of two subsets: \textit{Counting} and \textit{Spatial}.
-We randomly sample 1,000 pairs from the Counting set and use all 1,021 pairs from the Spatial set.
-Then based upon the subsets, we develop a new benchmark, \textit{NSR-1K-GPT}, augmenting each original caption in NSR-1K by employing ChatGPT~\cite{openai2022chatgpt} to (i) elaborate on the descriptions of each mentioned entity and (ii) provide additional details about the background of the image.
+\paragraph{\textbf{NSR-1K-GPT.}} We also use the NSR-1K benchmark~\cite{feng2023layoutgpt} for evaluation.
+Based on each subset of NSR-1K---\emph{Counting} and \emph{Spatial}---we develop a new benchmark, \textit{NSR-1K-GPT}, augmenting each original caption in NSR-1K using GPT-4~\cite{openai2022chatgpt}.
+The instructions for augmentation are to (i) elaborate on the descriptions of each mentioned entity and (ii) provide additional details about the background of the image.
+More details on the evaluation datasets are provided in the \textbf{Appendix (Sec.~\ref{subsec:supp_eval_setup})}.